Jack Good (producer): Shindig!

 In 1964, he made a one-off programme Around the Beatles, but regular rock 'n' roll television had disappeared from British screens apart from Ready Steady Go, which made heavy use of Good's technique of building excitement and interest by allowing the audience to mill round the singers.

 Good championed the rise of rhythm & blues and went to the United States in 1962, where he spent $15,000 of his own money to produce a pilot show for the American market.
 After trying for a year to persuade television executives to take on the show, he gave up and returned to the UK.
 A year later, a disc jockey gave the tape of the pilot show to an American television executive, who sent for Good.
 This led to the broadcasting of the first Shindig! show, first broadcast by the American Broadcasting Company (ABC) on 16 September 1964.
 Shindig! had a half-hour spot until January 1965, when it was extended to an hour, before switching to twice-weekly half-hour episodes in the autumn.

 The show was the first to broadcast rock and roll on prime-time television.
 With its famous cast and flashy camera work, the show was a success.
 The integration of black and white artists, however, displeased some executives and affiliates, particularly those in the South.
 As a result, Darlene Love of the Blossoms recalled, "Even after Shindig! was a hit, [producer Jack Good] continued to get grief from the network about the 'color' of the show, and the more grief he got, the more the more black acts he booked."
 Occasional broadcasts were from London.
 Good fell out with ABC executives and walked out.
 The show could not survive without Good's dynamic influence and it was cancelled in January 1966 to make room for screenings of the new Batman series.

+In late 1968, Screen Gems hired Good to create, write, and produce the Monkees television special 33 1/3 Revolutions Per Monkee.
+It aired on NBC in April 1969.

 He was a subject of the British television programme This Is Your Life in March 1970 when he was surprised by Eamonn Andrews.